ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2024/acctg3210Syl.md

 I will begin counting attendance on the 19th of February (i.e. after the end of the add/drop period), but we will use the attendance app in class each day to ensure that all students understand how the app works.
-In the grading scheme above, the 16% will be allocated as follows:
+In the grading scheme above, the 16% awarded based on class participation will be allocated as follows:

 | Classes Missed | Percent Awarded |
 |----------------|-----------------|